 This example illustrates the use of the itk::CenteredRigid2DTransform for performing registration.
-The example code is for the most part identical to the one presented in Section 8.5.1.
+The example code is for the most part identical to the one presented in Section 8.6.1.
 Even though this current example is done in 2D, the class itk::CenteredTransformInitializer is quite generic and could be used in other dimensions.
-The objective of the initializer class is to simplify the computation of the center of rotation and translation required to initialize certains transforms, like the CenteredRigid2DTransform.
+The objective of the initializer class is to simplify the computation of the center of rotation and the translation required to initialize certains transforms such as the Centered-Rigid2DTransform.
 The initializer accepts two images and a transform as inputs.
 The images are considered to be the fixed and moving images of the registration problem, while the transform is the one used to register the images.

 The CenteredRigid2DTransform supports two modes of operation.
 In the first mode, the centers of the images are computed as space coordinates using the image origin, size and spacing.
-The center of the moving image is assigned as the rotational center of the transform and the vector between both image centers is passed as the initial translation of the transform.
+The center of the fixed image is assigned as the rotational center of the transform while the vector going from the fixed image center to the moving image center is passed as the initial translation of the transform.
 In the second mode, the image centers are not computed geometrically but by using the moments of the intensity gray levels.
-The center of mass of each image is computed using the helper class ith::ImageMomentsCalculator.
-The center of mass of the moving image is passed as the rotational center of the transform while the vector between the centers of mass of the fixed and moving images is passed as the initial translation of the transform.
-This second mode of operation is quite convenient when the anatomical structure is not centered in the image since the alignment of the centers of mass provides a rough initial registration.
+The center of mass of each image is computed using the helper class itk::ImageMomentsCalculator.
+The center of mass of the fixed image center of mass to the moving image center of mass is passed as the initial translation of the transform.
+This second mode of operation is quite convenient when the anatomical structures of interest are not centered in the image.
+In such cases the alignment of the centers of mass provides a better rough initial registration than the simple use of the geometrical centers.
 The validity of the initial registration should be questioned when the two images are acquired in different imaging modalities.
+In those cases, the center of mass of intensities in one modality does not necessarily matches the center of mass of intensities in the other imaging modality.